Frequently Asked Questions About Patents

 What is a patent?

-What are the patentability criteria for an invention?
+What does “non-obvious” mean for an invention?

 How long does it take to get a patent issued?